ada-code-review/review-app/README.md

 The overarching goal of the project is to make it easier for volunteers to join the platform and review students' PRs and for instructors to manage volunteers' workflows.

 ## Tech Overview
 The app was created with create-react-app and consists of a React frontend and a minimal Firebase Realtime Database as the backend.
 It mostly relies on the GitHub API for information about repos, users, etc., thereby persisting only minimal data in the database.
-The database stores only the info required to associated a PR with it's assigned red/yellow/green grade and provide a direct link to the comment on GitHub.
+The database stores only the info required to associated a PR with its assigned red/yellow/green grade and a direct link to the structured feedback comment on GitHub.

 ## Specific Goals